orenbareket/Legal-Topic-Classifier/README.md

 Overall, this Legal Topic Classifier showcases the potential of machine learning and natural language processing in the legal domain.
 It demonstrates how this technology can efficiently organize and analyze legal text.

+Please note that the Legal Topic Classifier presented in this project is an experimental model and might not achieve 100% accuracy for all legal scenarios.
+While the classifier has been trained on a diverse dataset of Hebrew legal texts, it may still be considered a relatively lean model.
+With additional data and further refinement, the model's accuracy could potentially be improved.
+This classifier serves as a proof-of-concept, demonstrating the potential of utilizing machine learning and natural language processing in the legal domain.
+Researchers and developers are encouraged to explore the possibilities of enhancing the model's performance by leveraging more extensive and relevant data.

 Installation:

 To get started with the Legal Topic Classifier, follow these steps: